phax/ph-web/README.md

 # News and noteworthy

+v11.1.2 - work in progress
+* Extended `NaptrResolver` to have a custom flags resolver

 v11.1.1 - 2025-10-03
 * Updated to Apache HttpCore v5.3.6
 * `AbstractXFilterUnifiedResponse` can now create a custome `UnifiedResponse` object